do7akhaled/simple-booking/README.md

 > **GET :** api/get-available-rooms

-this endpint to show available rooms it accepts 4 paramters:
+this endpoint to show available rooms it accepts 4 parameters:

 - **start** : the start date to filter result [format= "Y-m-d"] (optional, default is today)
 - **end**   : the end date to filter result [format= "Y-m-d"] (optional, default is today)